glotzerlab/jetstream2-admin/README.md

 Use these scripts to administer the jetstream2 VMs.
 They provide resources to GitHub Actions to perform expensive build and test options more quickly.

-## Using the runnings in GitHub Actions
+## Using the runners in GitHub Actions

-# TODO: update this

 Use the runner `[self-hosted,jetstream2,CPU]` to select these runners for GitHub Actions jobs.